dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Whenever you find yourself on the side of the majority, it is time to pause and reflect.
+  Democracy is the art and science of running the circus from the monkey cage.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (960 days)